Your browser doesn't seem to support CSS, which this page uses for all styling. Don't be surprised if it looks kinda boring.

 Current and Ongoing projects

 These are the projects that I'm currently either working on, or plan to continue soon.
+Assuming I get sufficiently round tuits.
 Works-in-progress, as it were.
 Some, perhaps, will always be so, but that happens.
 It's part of the mystique of life, after all.

 • libcidr is a library for doing all sorts of manipulation on IP addresses and netblocks.
 It makes it easy to parse addresses (both IPv4 and IPv6), twist them in various ways, implement ACL's, etc.